 - Low Shelf Units

-This covers the typical pieces but, manufacturers are always coming up with more ideas and designs.
+This covers the typical pieces, but manufacturers always come up with more ideas and designs.

-Check back for our next article to learn more about how to use your wicker all-year round.
+Check back for our next article to learn more about using your wicker all year round.